GISBlox/gisblox-services-sdk/README.md

 ## Requirements
 You must have a personal service key to access the GISBlox Services API.

 To generate a service key, create an account in the [GISBlox Account Center](https://account.gisblox.com/) and add a **free** subscription to the GISBlox Location Services.
 Once subscribed, click the Location Services tile and copy the service key from the information panel.
-[More information](http://library.gisblox.com/content/nl-nl/gb1810090)

 ## Installation
 Either download this repository, make a (forked) git clone or install via NuGet: